 I use Google's Blogger for the text portions of my blog, coverclock.blogspot.com (a.k.a. www.chipoverclock.com), and Yahoo's Flickr for the images, including both photographs and diagrams.
 I learned this mash-up technique from Demian Neidetcher, although for sure he didn't invent it either.
 Blogger is free.
 Flickr can be free too, but I signed up for a low cost Flickr account to get the ability to upload more data faster.

 This is a trivial example of the kind of web service and software-as-a-service mash-ups that are becoming increasingly common.
 If this is the direction that things are going, I'm all for it.
 Services like these which are, if not free, at least very inexpensive, are tremendously enabling technologies for small businesses.
-I know folks that run web-based retail businesses through sites like Amazon.com, EBay, and GunBroker (a pro-gun equivalent to EBay), letting those sites handle their web presence.
+I know folks that run web-based retail businesses through sites like Amazon.com and EBay, letting those sites handle their web presence.
 I have used all of these services as a consumer.

 Payroll: Paychex